deliaDong/h2-p2021-room/README.md

   - WASD, ZQSD and keyboard arrow controls
   - Sounds output control button
   - Toggle shaders button to improve performances
+- Accessibility:
+  - Need to be played on a device with a keyboard and a mouse / trackpad (not enought time to craft a mobile friendly way to play)
   - Message if mobile to tell user to use app on a computer
+  - Timeout on sounds loading to let player play before sounds are load if connection to slow

 ## Tech
 - Front: